rwngallego/rowinson-webpage/src/pages/about.md

         In my spare time, I created a devotionals app that has more than 100.000 downloads and more than 700.000 monthly visits.
-        I've also started an [Open Source project](https://github.com/rwngallego/perfecty-push-wp) to send Push Notifications for free ⚡️, initially as a Wordpress plugin, because its user base is huge, and "*customers don't care about your solution but their problems*", [[1]](https://blog.leanstack.com/the-artist-and-the-innovator/)
+        I've also started an [Open Source project](https://github.com/rwngallego/perfecty-push) to send Push Notifications for free ⚡️, initially as a Wordpress plugin because its user base is huge, and "*customers don't care about your solution but their problems*", [[1]](https://blog.leanstack.com/the-artist-and-the-innovator/).
+        Going straight to the building phase without first approaching your end users could not be the most optimal way of using your resources:

   - section_id: guanacas